RouleThomas/Akizu_Lab/001_EZH1_project/002__ChIPseq/labnote.md

 sbatch scripts/matrix_gene_2kb_bigwig_THOR_ESCvsNPC_UniqueBamTMM_HETcluster1.sh # 3823034
 sbatch scripts/matrix_gene_2kb_bigwig_THOR_ESCvsNPC_UniqueBamTMM_HETcluster3.sh # 3823037
 sbatch scripts/matrix_gene_2kb_bigwig_THOR_ESCvsNPC_UniqueBamTMM_HETcluster4.sh # 3823048
+sbatch scripts/matrix_gene_2kb_bigwig_THOR_ESCvsNPC_UniqueBamTMM_HETcluster5.sh # 3827801

+sbatch scripts/matrix_gene_2kb_bigwig_THOR_ESCvsNPC_UniqueBamDiffBindTMM_HETcluster1.sh # interactive
+sbatch scripts/matrix_gene_2kb_bigwig_THOR_ESCvsNPC_UniqueBamDiffBindTMM_HETcluster2.sh #  interactive
+sbatch scripts/matrix_gene_2kb_bigwig_THOR_ESCvsNPC_UniqueBamDiffBindTMM_HETcluster3.sh # interactive
+sbatch scripts/matrix_gene_2kb_bigwig_THOR_ESCvsNPC_UniqueBamDiffBindTMM_HETcluster4.sh # interactive

 ```
 --> Conclusion:
   - bigwig from THOR; works for cluster 3 only, not with cluster1 and 4.
+But only one that works for cluster5
   - bigwig_ChIPseqSpikeInFree_BamToBedToBigwig_uniqueSF (WT in agreement with THOR-diff peaks); do not work (huge increase of H3K27me3 at NPC for all; mess up everythings)
   - bigwig_DiffBind_TMM (WT in agreement with THOR-diff peaks); work with cluster1/3, not with cluster4.
-Show much more H3K27me3 at ESC in HET
+Show much more H3K27me3 at ESC in HET.
+Do not work for cluster5
   - bigwig_UniqueBamUniqueSF_DiffBind_TMM (WT in agreement with THOR-diff peaks) work with cluster1/3, not with cluster4.
-Show much more H3K27me3 at ESC in HET
+Show much more H3K27me3 at ESC in HET.
+Do not work for cluster5

 ----> bigwig_DiffBind_TMM and bigwig_UniqueBamUniqueSF_DiffBind_TMM; perform the best, the more in agreement with gene expression.
 However; profile HET at ESC looks a bit weird; it s like super H3K27me3 as compare to WT...
 Like everywhere!
 ------> If we are able to show that there is overall MORE H3K27me3 in HET at ESC, by WB?; we re good!

+----> After more consideration; THOR is the only option in agreement with cluster5; overall it seems to perform better...

+--> For the WT `THOR_ESCvsNPC_UniqueBamDiffBindTMM` seems to work pretty well.
+Let's see how it goes with the HET!
+We could use THOR TMM-method to find diff. peaks; and then use THOR normalize with ChIPseqSpikeInFree-TMM normalize scaling factors to generate the bigwig for all files.